sizeofvoid/libopeninput/doc/user/lua-plugins.rst

    Disconnect the existing callback (if any) for the given event name.
 See ``EvdevDevice:connect()`` for a list of supported names.

-.. function:: EvdevDevice:inject_frame(frame)

-   .. warning:: This function is only available from inside a timer callback.

-   Inject an :ref:`evdev frame <plugins_api_evdev_frame>` into the event stream for this device.
-This emulates that same event frame being sent by the kernel immediately with the current time.

-   Assuming three plugins P1, P2 and P3, if P2 injects a frame the frame is seen by P1, P2 and P3.

-   This is rarely the right API to use.
-Injecting frames at the lowest level may make other plugins behave unexpectedly.
-Use ``prepend_frame`` or ``append_frame`` instead.

-   .. warning:: The injected frame will be seen by all plugins, including the
-                injecting frame.
-Ensure a guard is in place to prevent recursion.

 .. function:: EvdevDevice:prepend_frame(frame)

    Prepend an :ref:`evdev frame <plugins_api_evdev_frame>` for this device